 We can now view all the versions we downloaded so far; currently, we have three Node versions installed using NVM.
 To see the full list, run the following command:

-nvm ls
+nvm ls >

 The list then appears:

 The first three lines show the list of Node versions with the arrow pointing to the 14.18.1 version that is currently in use; when a version is used, it displays as green.
+If you have more than three versions installed, they will also be displayed.

 The best feature of NVM is the ability to easily switch between different Node versions.
-Say we have to use v20.11.0 and then switch to 14.18.1; we can simply run either nvm use 20.11.70
+Say we have to use v20.11.0 and then switch to 14.18.1; we can run either nvm use 20.11.70

 or nvm use 14.18.1

-to easily switch to either version we need:
+to switch to either version:

 Note that because we only have one version that begins with 12, 14, or 20, we can switch versions with a simple nvm use 20